mmuffins/artist-resolver-frontend/README.md

 python -m main
 ```

-The project root contains a run.ps1 which verifies that all dependencies are installed and then runs the python script.
+The project root contains a run.ps1 which runs the python script.
+Dependencies still need to be installed manually.
 Note that this expects the correct environment variables to be set:

 ```powershell
 $ENV:ARTIST_RESOLVER_HOST = "endpoint.com"